On the equivalence between non-factorizable mixed-strategy classical games and quantum games: Games with non-factorizable probabilities

-As $p$ and $q$ are the players' strategies, they should be independent of each other.
-This is ascertained by assuming $\epsilon _{1}$ to be a constant.
+Knowing that $p$ and $q$ are the players' strategies, and each player has the freedom to play whatever s/he likes, the strategies $p$ and $q$ are considered to be independent of each other.

-When quantum probabilities $\epsilon _{i}$ are factorizable, the above quantum game can be interpreted in terms of its playing using coins as follows.
+When quantum probabilities $\epsilon _{i}$ are factorizable in the sense described by Eqs.~(\ref{factorizability}), the payoff relations (\ref {QPayoffs}) can also be interpreted in terms of playing a game that involves tossing a pair of coins as follows.
 Consider a pair of biased coins that are tossed together.
-Either coin can land in the head $(H)$ or the tail $(T)$ state and for the pair we define
+Either coin can land in the head $(H)$ or the tail $(T)$ state and for the pair we can define